aaronc/fschema/README.md

 fschema has the following design goals:

-- Have a simple intuitive API which allows for easy functional composition of validators and mutators.
+- The API should be so simple and intuitive that you mostly just remember it.
+- Validators and mutators should be simple functions.
+It should be possible to create more complex validators and mutators through function composition.
-- Provide detailed error messages which can easily be rendered into human readable (and localizable error messages).
+- Error messages should be detailed and easy to transform into *localized* error messages.
+- Error message should include information on property paths.
-- Allow for validation of individual properties within a complex schema.
+- It should be possible to validate individual properties within a schema.
-- Return information about property paths in validation error messages.

 An example: